solace-fi/solace-docs/docs/dev-docs/sdk/Sending Transactions.md

 // Read section on Helper Methods on how to customise RPC endpoint and other network settings const signer = await getSigner()

-// Create new Policyholder-class object that is connected to Rinkeby testnet and Metamask const policyholder = new Policyholder(4, signer)
+// Create new Policyholder instance that is connected to Rinkeby testnet and Metamask const policyholder = new Policyholder(4, signer)

 // Makes call to activatePolicy() function on SolaceCoverProduct.sol with provided parameters